My Favorite Christmas Hyperlink (John 1:14)

 This is my favorite Christmas hyperlink.
 God is so determined to live with us that long after he could have given up, he comes to earth to live with us — a precursor of Revelation 21:3: “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.”

-As one preacher says, this is the second greatest truth in the Bible: “The greatest is that this God who became man could also love us enough to go to the cross and die for us personally” (James Montgomery Boice).
+As one preacher says, this is the second-greatest truth in the Bible: “The greatest is that this God who became man could also love us enough to go to the cross and die for us personally” (James Montgomery Boice).

 The question is: how will you respond to a God like this?
-Lift up your heart in praise.
+Lift your heart in praise.
 Turn to Jesus in repentance and faith.
 Trust the one who came to earth for you.

 Father, thank you for your relentless love.
 Jesus, thank you for making your dwelling place among us, becoming one of us.
 Spirit, help us respond with hearts of praise and surrender.
 In Jesus’ name, Amen.